faisalx96/sql-agent/README.md

 - Intended as an internal template/recipe.
 Add your org’s standard header/policy if needed.

 SQL Agent usage
-- The system prompt configures the agent as a read-only data scientist.
-It queries a SQLite database via tools:
+- The system prompt configures a read-only “data scientist” persona that answers with one short, business-friendly summary sentence (no tables by default).
+- Tools:
   - sql_schema: discover tables/columns and row counts
   - sql_query: run read-only SELECT/CTE and return rows (defaults to LIMIT 100)
   - No DDL/DML tools are exposed; requests to change data/schema should be declined.
+- Naming guidance: Prefer human-readable names over IDs; join customers/products to include name/label columns; alias to short business labels.

 Initial database
 - Default DB path: workspace/agent.db (created on first connection).
-- Create tables/data manually (the agent is read-only):
-  - python - <<'PY'
-from app.db import Database
-from app.config import Config
-cfg = Config.load()
-db = Database(cfg.database_url)
-db.execute("CREATE TABLE IF NOT EXISTS customers(id INTEGER PRIMARY KEY, name TEXT, city TEXT);") db.execute("INSERT INTO customers(name, city) VALUES(?, ?)", ["Alice", "NYC"]) print(db.schema())
-PY
+- Seed or reset with demo data:
+  - PYTHONPATH=. python scripts/seed_db.py --reset --customers 60 --products 50 --orders 500
+  - Omit --reset to keep existing rows and only fill if empty.

 Examples to try in the UI
 - "What tables are available?"
-- "How many customers are in NYC?"
+- "How many orders per customer?"
-- "Show the top 5 orders by amount with the customer name."
+- "Which product generates the most revenue?"
-- "Can we calculate average order value by city?"
+- "Average order value by city (summary only)."